 - A. All proceedings will include a prompt, fair, and impartial investigation and result.
-The College will provide the respondent and complainant equitable rights during the investigative process. - B. All complaints of sexual misconduct shall be presented to the Title IX Coordinator or designee for investigation and appropriate disposition, subject to the confidentiality policy. - C. Mediation between the complainant and respondent will never be considered an appropriate resolution in sexual misconduct cases. - D. Initiating an investigation - Immediately upon receipt of a complaint, the Title IX Coordinator shall communicate with the complainant to identify and implement any reasonable interim measures necessary.
-Absent good cause, within three (3) business days of receipt of a report of sexual misconduct the Title IX Coordinator or designee shall attempt to get a written statement from the complainant that includes information related to the circumstances giving rise to the complaint, the dates of the alleged occurrences, and names of witnesses, if any.
-The complainant should complete a complaint form and submit a detailed written report of the alleged incident. - 2.
-When the complainant chooses not to provide or sign a written complaint, the Title IX Coordinator or designee will investigate to the extent possible and take appropriate action. - 3.
-In addition to immediate interim measures, the Title IX Coordinator shall consider what, if any, interim measures may be necessary during the pendency of the investigation. - 4.
-Complaints made anonymously or by a third party will be investigated to the extent possible. - 5.
-After consultation with TBR General Counsel, if the Title IX Coordinator determines that the complaint contains an allegation of sexual misconduct, the Title IX Coordinator shall follow the procedures set forth in this policy to investigate and adjudicate the complaint. - 6.
-The Title IX Coordinator may appoint a qualified, sufficiently trained person to investigate the allegations made in the complaint. - 7.
-Only one person shall be identified as the investigator for a complaint, though the investigator may have a second person present during interviews to take notes. - 8.
-Investigations shall be conducted by officials who do not have a conflict of interest or bias for or against the complainant or respondent. - 9.
-If the complainant or respondent believes the assigned investigator has a conflict of interest, that party must submit a written explanation of the reason to either the Director of Human Resources or Vice-President of Student Services.
-The explanation must be submitted within three (3) business days, absent good cause, of the time when the party knew or should have known the facts that would give rise to the alleged conflict of interest.
+The College will provide the respondent and complainant equitable rights during the investigative process. - B. All complaints of sexual misconduct shall be presented to the Title IX Coordinator or designee for investigation and appropriate disposition, subject to the confidentiality policy. - C. Mediation between the complainant and respondent will never be considered an appropriate resolution in sexual misconduct cases. - D. Initiating an investigation: - a.
+Immediately upon receipt of a complaint, the Title IX Coordinator shall communicate with the complainant to identify and implement any reasonable interim measures necessary.
+Absent good cause, within three (3) business days of receipt of a report of sexual misconduct, the Title IX Coordinator or designee shall attempt to get a written statement from the complainant that includes information related to the circumstances giving rise to the complaint, the dates of the alleged occurrences, and names of

+- witnesses, if any.
+The complainant should complete a complaint form and submit a detailed written report of the alleged incident. - b.
+When the complainant chooses not to provide or sign a written complaint, the Title IX Coordinator or designee will investigate to the extent possible and take appropriate action. - c.
+In addition to immediate interim measures, the Title IX Coordinator shall consider what interim measures may be necessary during the pendency of the investigation. - d.
+Complaints made anonymously or by a third party will be investigated to the extent possible. - e.
+After consultation with TBR General Counsel, if the Title IX Coordinator determines that the complaint contains an allegation of sexual misconduct, the Title IX Coordinator shall follow the procedures outlined in this policy to investigate and adjudicate the complaint. - f.
+The Title IX Coordinator may appoint a qualified, sufficiently trained person to investigate the allegations made in the complaint. - g.
+Only one person shall be identified as the investigator for a complaint, though the investigator may have a second person present during interviews to take notes. - h.
+Investigations shall be conducted by officials who do not have a conflict of interest or bias for or against the complainant or respondent. - i.
+If the complainant or respondent believes the assigned investigator has a conflict of interest, that party must submit a written explanation to either the , Title IX Coordinator, or Vice-President of Student Services.
+The explanation must be submitted within three (3) business days, absent good cause, when the party knew or should have known the facts that would give rise to the alleged conflict of interest.
 The Vice-President of Student Services will determine if the facts warrant the appointment of a different investigator and respond to the party in writing within three (3) business days, absent good cause.

-The decision of the Vice-President of Student Services can be appealed to the President and the President's decision will be final.
+The decision of the Vice-President of Student Services can be appealed to the President, and the President's decision will be final.

-What the investigation should and should not entail
+What the Investigation Should and Should not Entail